xamberl/DFT-raMO/README.md

 # DFT-raMO
 DFT-raMO and tools to support DFT-raMO, a Wannier-type analysis.

+# The original DFT-raMO (written in MATLAB)

+The current version of DFT-raMO is a MATLAB script which can be run in the terminal.
+You'll need a MATLAB installation in order to run it.

 ## Psphere.jl
 A Julia script to batch-process raMOs from DFT-raMO in order to obtain Psphere, a metric describing the degree of localization of a raMO function.